RotherOSS/doc-otobo-installation/content/updating-docker.rst

 Updating OTOBO using Docker and Docker Compose
 ==========================================

-Updating to a new patchlevel release
+Updating to a new patch level release
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First make sure that in *.env* the images have the tag `latest` or the wanted version.
+First make sure that in *.env* the images have either the tag `latest` or the wanted version.

 .. code-block:: bash